 Friends have been checking in all week to tell us they want to ride next year.
 How awesome is that?

-Throughout the week Doug and I would randomly fist bumped in acknowledgment of the accomplishment.
+Throughout the week Doug and I would randomly fist-bumped in acknowledgment of the accomplishment.
 In the car.
 At the office.
-Nothing need be said.
+Nothing needs to be said.
 We both knew what it meant.
-Something we didn’t share with our teammates over the weekend was that I was scheduled for a biopsy Thursday morning.
-Not that we intentionally didn’t tell them.
-Our motto through all of this has been “ Don’t worry until we know there is really something to worry about.”
+Something we didn’t share with our teammates over the weekend was that I was scheduled for a biopsy on Thursday morning.
+Not that we intentionally didn’t tell them, but our motto through all of this has been “ Don’t worry until we know there is really something to worry about.”
 I have had two other biopsies since the cancer treatment that turned out to be cysts and thus nothing to worry about.
 I know each of my mammograms is scrutinized carefully by the breast care team.
 I love that about them.

 I dressed, and as we walked out of Kettering Breast Center we gave each other a look signifying the fist pump we would have done if we weren’t in the public lobby of Kettering Cancer Care.
-As we turned toward the hall who do we see but a personal trainer I have worked with.
-Ben Heal is one of those people who is always positive, always smiling and engaging, and greeted us in his typical style.
+As we turned toward the hall who do we see but a long-time friend and personal trainer, Ben Heal.
+Ben is one of those people who is always positive, always smiling and engaging, and greeted us in his typical style.
 He quickly offered that his wife Sasha was just around the corner.